 Palette Swap Sisterhood: Kitana, Mileena, Jade, Khameleon, and Skarlet

-Kitana was the most important character of all the palette swap females in Mortal Kombat.
+Kitana was the most important character of all the palette swap women in Mortal Kombat.
 She was a central character in the Mortal Kombat universe.
 A princess aged 10,000 years old, Kitana was royalty who changed teams in the middle of the warring factions.
 She started as an antagonist but later became one of the best allies of the Eatherealm warriors.

 Kitana, unlike Sonya Blade, has projectiles and is good at zoning.
 Yet she is best used in close combat because of her potential to string extended combos.
 Her overreliance on close combat and the potential temptation of getting close to an opponent to land combos make her vulnerable to counterattacks.